 If you want a chance to keep your divorce as fast, friendly and affordable as possible, you need to work well with your lawyer.
 The more prepared you are for every meeting, the smoother the process should be.
 This can also keep it cheaper, since most lawyers bill for hours spent on your case.
 If they have to spend less time preparing your case, you pay less.

 You can start by always bringing copies of important documents to meetings with your lawyer, and you can even organize and label them to save more time.
 If you have to fill out a legal form, do it as soon as possible.
 Keep notes on any issues you have along the way, and plan meetings with your lawyer so you can get any answers you need at one time rather than in several quick, unplanned phone calls.
 And make sure you tell your lawyer the truth about your debts, assets and changes in income or you’ll end up wasting time during the divorce.
 Finally, avoid the temptation to use your lawyer as a counselor, as you’ll find that talking to an actual counselor may be more effective and affordable.

 As you can see, there are many reasons to hire a divorce lawyer.
-If you're ready to find out more about how a lawyer can help with your specific case, contact the Law Offices of H. William Edgar for a free consultation.
+If you’re ready to find out more about how a lawyer can help with your specific case, contact the Edgar & Dow for a free consultation.
 We have offices in Riverside, Temecula, and Anaheim.

 California is ranked as the second most expensive state for child support, second only to Hawaii.
 This is primarily due to the…